GSA/piv-guides/pages/template-2.md

 # Overview (Heading 1)

-(Main body paragraph) This introductory text should give a brief overview of the topic covered in your guide.
-In addition to the topic overview, you may include information on the intended audience, the intended outcome of the guide, and any other information that would help the user to understand the guide.
+(_Main body paragraph_) This introductory text should be a brief overview of your guide's topic.
+In addition to the overview, you may include information on the intended audience, the intended outcome of the guide, and any other information that would help the user to understand the guide.

 # Assumptions (Heading 1)

-(Main body paragraph) This section should be a bullet list that explains any assumptions that must be understood before the user can begin the procedures in the guide.
+(_Main body paragraph_) This section should be a bullet list that explains any assumptions that must be understood before the user can begin the procedures in the guide.
 This section may also include conditions that must be met before the user can begin the procedures.
-Alternate titles may be: **_Preconditions_** (i.e., list any conditions that must be met) or **_Hardware and Software_Requirements** (i.e, list any hardware or software that must be obtained and/or configured).
+Alternate titles may be: **Preconditions** (i.e., list any conditions that must be met) or **Hardware and Software_Requirements** (i.e, list any hardware or software that must be obtained and/or configured).

 # Before You Get Started (Heading 1)

-This section will tell the user what he/she needs to do to prepare before starting a set of procedures.
+This section should tell the user what he/she needs to do to prepare before starting a set of procedures.

-# Title of Procedure 1 (Heading 1)
+# Title of Procedure 1 (Heading 1) (_Repeat Procedural Sections as Needed_)

-This introductory text should give any user-friendly background information; explain the purpose of the procedure; and give any context that the user might need before diving into the steps.
-The text within each step should walk the user directly through exactly what they need to do to complete the procedure.
+(_Main body paragraph_) This introductory text should give any user-friendly background information; explain the purpose of the procedure; and give any context that the user might need before diving into the steps.
+The text within each step should directly walk the user through exactly what they need to do to complete the procedure.

 **Use additional Headings, as needed:**